Doag/PL-SQL-Conventions/articles/00_general.md

 - In SQL you want to include PL/SQL function calls in scalar subqueries, if possible [` ... where ename = (select v('P10_ENAME') from dual)`] to reduce the number of environment switches
 - If at all possible, you want to avoid row triggers completely

+A database trigger might seem appealing to use, but try to keep your fingers away from it.
+It causes a context switch and it executes row-by-row, which we learned not to do.
+If a trigger is unavoidable, at least make sure that there is no business logic in there and the lines of code are kept small.
+If possible, use a Table API instead of a trigger.

 ### Use bind variables

 If you create a SQL statement outside the database or dynamically inside PL/SQL, you want to assure that you don't pipe together elements of the query that could be passed in by using bind variables as well.
 If you have to use dynamic SQL, you can't pass column or table names as bind variables, but you can use bind variables for search criteria and the like.